IntelliJ IDEA 2024.2 Help

 Rerun failed tests

-Hold Shift and click to choose whether you want to Run the tests again or Debug them.
+Hold Shift and click to choose whether you want to Run the failed tests again or Debug them.

 You can configure the IDE to trigger tests that were ignored or not started during the previous test run together with failed tests.
 Click the Settings button on the test results toolbar and enable the Include Non-Started Tests into Rerun Failed option.